SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-overview.rst

 Deploy in SUSE ECP Overview
 ============================

 SUSE Engineering Cloud Platform is an OpenStack environment.
-An experiemntal tool is provided for you to bootstrap the `deployer` VM, `CaaS Platform` nodes and SES on the OpenStack infrastructure before deploying Airship and Containerized Openstack.
+An experimental tool is provided for you to bootstrap the `deployer` VM, `CaaS Platform` nodes and SES on the OpenStack infrastructure before deploying Airship and Containerized Openstack.

-In this scenarios, we introuce a new type of hosts called `localhost`.
+In this scenario, we introduce a new type of host called `localhost`.
-`localhost` runs shell scripts and ansible playbooks.
+`localhost` runs shell scripts and Ansible playbooks.
 This can be your CI node, or your development laptop.
-It can be the same as the `deployer`, but it is not a requirement.
+It can be the same as the `deployer`, but that is not a requirement.

 The following diagram shows the general workflow of a SUSE Containerized